Ryan Plummer Photography

 Ryan is currently based in Vancouver, B.C., Canada working as a Unit Stills Photographer in Television and Film.

-He graduated from the Emily Carr University of Art and Design in Vancouver, BC, with a Bachelor’s Degree in Fine Arts.
+He graduated from the Emily Carr University of Art and Design with a Bachelor’s Degree in Photography.

 CANADA, Vancouver: A city attempts to overcome its societal ills confronting a plague of mental illness, drug and alcohol abuse, prostitution, homelessness and rates of HIV/Aids nearing third world levels.
 Concurrently, the effected community faces an economic eviction that threatens to uproot its low-income residents from the very same local support networks and innovative social programs meant to reform them in one of the world's most livable cities.

-CAMBODIA, Phnom Penh: Officially known as the Tonle Bassac Apartments or White Building, is a Phnom Penh icon known infamously for prostitution, drugs and child trafficking in modern Cambodia.
-Originally designed and constructed as alternative apartment housing for employees of the state in the early 1960's, the modern apartment complex quickly fell into disrepair with the advent of war and later a liquited populace.
+CAMBODIA, Phnom Penh: “The Building" officially known as the Tonle Basaac Apartments or White Building, was a Phnom Penh icon known infamously for prostitution, drugs and child trafficking in modern Cambodia.

-In what is now viewed as Phnom Penh's pre-eminent slum, a journey into "The Building" reveals much much more, comprising a unique and strangely beguiling microcosm of Khmer society.
+Until it’s recent demolition, this apartment complex was viewed as Phnom Penh's pre-eminent slum: however; a journey into "The Building" reveals much, much more, comprising a unique and strangely beguiling microcosm of Khmer society.